 How’s your content calendar looking?
 Are there gaps?
 Are you publishing consistently?
 Not sure what relevant topics you need to include?
 Building a content calendar that your audience will love is no easy task for B2B tech companies.
 There are lots of considerations from SEO to industry trends to ensuring your products and services are promoted.

 Need some inspiration?
 We’ve got you fam.
 Here’s a list of content calendar ideas for content marketers in B2B tech.

 You Know Content Is King

 As a savvy, B2B-tech marketer, you know the importance of great content and a blog that keeps churning out high-quality posts.
-According to recent research, B2B companies that publish 11 blogs or more a month generate 3 times more traffic than those blogging less.
+According to HubSpot research, B2B companies that publish 11 blogs or more a month generate 3 times more traffic than those blogging less.
 However, content creation challenges are a problem for 49% of B2B marketers.